quantumish/optd-original/docs/src/datafusion.md

 Note that only `ExprList` or `List` can have variable number of children.
 All plan nodes only have a fixed number of children.
 For projections and aggregations where users will need to provide a list of expressions, they will have `List` node as their direct child.

-Developers can use the `define_plan_node` macro to add new plan nodes into the optd-datafusion-repr.
+Developers can use the `define_plan_node` macro to add new plan nodes into the optd_og-datafusion-repr.

 ```rust
 #[derive(Clone, Debug)]